 Deja Vu – Vinylz, Boi-1da, Velous, J. Cole, Ron Gilmore

-This track is one J. Cole’s gems.
-Not only is J. Cole a complete master of storytelling through his lyrics, the vocal acrobatics in the background supply the genius atmospheric universality of this song.
+Production-wise, his track is one J. Cole’s gems.
+Not only is J. Cole a master of storytelling through his lyrics, the vocal acrobatics in the background supply the genius atmospheric universality of this song.
 This beat is regretful, fleeting, utterly beautiful.

 Ville Mentality – Gilmore, Elite, J. Cole